Vasantrao Deshpande: Family

 His grandson, Rahul Deshpande, is also a singer, and has also reprised some of his roles on stage and screen, such as Khansaheb in Katyar Kaljat Ghusali.
 Rahul Deshpande has portrayed Vasantrao in a film entitled Me Vasantrao, that is based on Deshpande's life.

 Legacy

 A foundation, the Dr. Vasantrao Deshpande Pratishthan, organizes Vasantotsav, an annual music festival at Pune in his memory.
 The annual festival is held over three days during January.
 During the festival, two awards, the "Vasantotsav Youth Award" for Promising Artists and the "Vasantotsav Award" for veteran artists, are given out.

 In 2011, a three-day music and dance festival in Nagpur was organized by the Indian government's South-Central Zone Cultural Centre (SCZCC) in Deshpande's memory.

-A film entitled Me Vasantrao, based on Deshpande's life, was scheduled to be released on 1 May 2020, but was postponed due to the Covid-19 pandemic.
+A film entitled Me Vasantrao, based on Deshpande's life, was scheduled to be released on 1 May 2020, but was postponed due to the COVID-19 pandemic.
 Later it was released on 1 April 2022.

-Renowned Hindustani classical vocalist and distinguished Akhil Bhartiya Gandharva Mahavidyalaya Mandal alumni, Pandit Dr. Vasantrao Deshpande, left an indelible mark on Natya Sangeet with his exceptional talent.